The Best MVP Performances from a Non-QB in The Big Game

 The 46-10 final score was a testament not only to Chicago's offence – spearheaded by Jim McMahon – but to Dent and his defensive unit.

-Super Bowl VII has not gone down as a classic.
-The Miami Dolphins scored touchdowns in the first and second quarters, then restricted Washington to zero points until two minutes remained on the clock.
+The Big Game VII has not gone down as a classic.
+Miami scored touchdowns in the first and second quarters, then restricted Washington to zero points until two minutes remained on the clock.
 The 14-7 victory was well deserved, largely due to Miami's control of the game.

 There were few standout performances, which is perhaps why safety Jake Scott caught the eye with two dazzling interceptions.
 He covered 63 yards with the ball, stymying Washington's offensive plan and forcing their secondary back out on the field.
 It was only a fumble recovery in the fourth quarter that earned Washington a touchdown.
 There was no way this Dolphins defensive line was going to give up a point.
-Scott won the Super Bowl the following year with Larry Csonka named MVP.
+Scott won The Big Game the following year with Larry Csonka named MVP.

-Bookmakers priced Denver as huge 9/2 underdogs to win the Super Bowl in 1998, with some offering odds as short as 1/8 on Green Bay Packers taking the Vince Lombardi Trophy.
+Bookmakers priced Denver as huge 9/2 underdogs to win The Big Game in 1998, with some offering odds as short as 1/8 on Green Bay Packers taking the Vince Lombardi Trophy.
 Those odds shrunk even further when Green Bay took an early lead through Antonio Freeman.

 But then running back Terrell Davis laced up his boots.
 He scored three rushing touchdowns – all from one yard out – as Denver not only turned the game on its head but completely upset the NFL odds.